 Click the links below to find more information:

-The following drescribes the progressive order of instruction for the Department of Physiology and Biophysics' graduate programs.
+The following describes the progressive order of instruction for the Department of Physiology and Biophysics graduate programs.

 A major objective of the first year is the selection of a laboratory to conduct dissertation research.
 The process for selection of a laboratory for research studies begins either the summer before or during Year 1 of actual formal course work.

-During this time, the student will register for Physiological Concepts (PHYSIO.
-702) and will rotate through the laboratories of the physiology faculty, spending one week in each laboratory.
+During this time, the student will register for Physiological Concepts (PHYSIO 702) and will rotate through the laboratories of the physiology faculty, spending one week in each laboratory.
 The course will consist of reading and hands-on research relevant to the research activities of the laboratory.
-Faculty members will serve as tutors for the reading material during the laboratory rotations and the reading material will be chosen to emphasize particular areas of research.
+Faculty members will serve as tutors for the reading material during the laboratory rotations and the reading material may be chosen to emphasize particular areas of research or to provide general background information in biomedical sciences.

-Within one month after selecting a major adviser, a graduate advisory committee will be formed.
+In consultation with the major adviser, a graduate advisory committee will be formed.
 This committee is composed of graduate faculty from the department of physiology, one member from outside the department, and is chaired by the major advisor.
-This committee participates in all departmental examinations and plays a major role in planning the student's research, curriculum, and dissertation.
+This committee plays a major role in planning the student's research and dissertation.
 Prior to forming the graduate advisory committee, the graduate program director will assume the major responsibility for the student's academic program.

 A second major goal in the first year is the attainment of basic knowledge in biomedical sciences.
 The exact curriculum of each student will be designed according to his/her background and specific interests.
 See Courses for a typical plan of study.

 All graduate students in physiology are required to attend weekly departmental seminars.
 These seminars provide the latest update on physiological research conducted within and outside the department.
-During the second year, or shortly thereafter, students will be expected to present at least one seminar/year in the weekly departmental seminar program.
+During the second year, or shortly thereafter, students will be expected to present at least one seminar/year in the weekly departmental seminar program or in special seminars.
 An important objective of the seminars is to provide the student with the opportunity to develop skills in public speaking and in presenting scientific papers.

 In general, during the second year of the graduate program, all course work is completed and an increasing amount of time is spent in the laboratory.
 Students are encouraged to work on one or more research projects before selecting a final subject for dissertation research.
 Most course work during year two will include advanced courses in different areas of physiology, particularly in the areas of cardiovascular and renal physiology (see Courses).

-Usually at the end of Year 2 or the beginning of Year 3, students will be expected to pass a preliminary examination to evaluate the preparedness of the doctoral candidate.
-This examination may be oral and/or written and will be administered by the members of the graduate advisory committee.
+Typically at the end of Year 2 or the beginning of Year 3, students will be expected to pass a preliminary examination to evaluate the preparedness of the doctoral candidate for the qualifying exam.
+This examination may be oral and/or written and will be administered by the members of the graduate faculty including the major advisor.
 This examination will cover, in depth, all areas of physiology, including systems physiology, cellular and molecular biology, and other areas related to physiological research such as pharmacology, biochemistry, statistics, neurobiology, etc. Satisfactory performance is required before the candidate is permitted to schedule the qualifying examination.

-Within one month after completion of the preliminary examination, qualifying examination will be scheduled to determine the acceptability of a candidate for a doctoral degree.
+After completion of the preliminary examination, the qualifying examination will be scheduled (usually within one month) to determine the acceptability of a candidate for a doctoral degree.
 The examination will cover all areas of physiology as well as other biomedical science courses.
 The examination may be oral and/or written.

 During most of the remainder of the graduate program, students will focus on completing research studies for their dissertation.
-After selecting a dissertation topic, the student will be expected to give a written proposal and oral presentation to his/her advisory committee.
+The student will be expected to give a written proposal and oral presentation to his/her advisory committee.
 This will permit the committee to evaluate the feasibility and scientific validity of the project.
 Subsequently, the research advisory committee will meet semi-annually to evaluate student progress.
 The committee will present a written report of their evaluation to the graduate program director.

 In addition to research studies, students will continue to participate in the departmental seminar series.
 These seminars will reflect the progress they have made in their research studies and will help the student develop skills in presenting scientific papers in a clear and cogent manner.